 Acknowledgments

 This research includes computations using the computational cluster Katana supported by Research Technology Services at UNSW Sydney.
-Thanks to Ben Maslen (UNSW Stats Central) for many useful conversations.
 This is contribution no. XXX of the Sydney Institute of Marine Science.

 References

 Begg, G.A., Friedland, K.D., Pearce, J.B., 1999.
 Stock identification and its role in stock assessment and fisheries management: an overview, Fish.
 Res.
 43, 1–8.